Hamas-Qureshi/Arithmetic-Operations-Quiz-Python/README.md

  Personal Projects created via Python.

  FIRST PROJECT : Arithmetic Equations Quiz
- The software allows the student to select the arithmetic operation she or he wishes to study.
+ This software allows the student to select the arithmetic operation she or he wishes to study.
  The student chooses from a menu one of two arithmetic operations: Addition and Multiplication.
  Based on the student choice, the software tests the user with exactly 10 questions.
  For each question, two random positive one-digit integers are generated;